French federation boss: Too soon for a prognosis on Mbappé's injury

 "To the French fans: I'm sorry that Kylian Mbappé got injured in our clash.
 I wish him a speedy recovery and hope he can get back on the pitch quickly," he wrote on Instagram.

-Netherlands midfielder Tijjani Reijnders said that he expects Mbappé to play their game on Friday.
+Netherlands midfielder Tijjani Reijnders said that he expects Mbappé to play their group game on Friday.

 "I think Mbappé will be fit in time.
 We'll definitely see him wearing a mask.
 He's a great footballer, so we'll have to come up with something," Reijnders said.